 Guyger “inflicted tremendous evil on my son,” Allison Jean said.
 “He didn’t deserve it.
 He was seated in his own apartment.
 He felt safe and he was violated by her coming in and murdering him,” she said.

-Allison Jean said she hopes a guilty verdict and suitable punishment will spur Guyger to reflect on what she has done and the pain she has caused.
+Allison said she hopes a proper penalty will cause Guyger to reflect on what she has allegedly done and the pain she has caused.

 Officer thought she was in her own apartment, warrant says